 Our partnership with the NSW Police Force involves many projects to improve road safety.
-These include high visibility enforcement to reduce speeding and drink driving, as well as other safety risks such as fatigue, distraction and non-use of seatbelts.
+These include high visibility enforcement to reduce speeding, drink driving and drug driving, as well as other safety risks such as fatigue, mobile phone distraction and non-use of seatbelts.

 The Enhanced Enforcement Program is another of our partnerships with the NSW Police Force.
 Our funding improves the level of visible police enforcement to help target road user behaviour that causes road trauma.
-This includes speeding, drink driving, non-use of seatbelts and fatigue.
+This includes speeding, drink driving, drug driving, fatigue, illegal use of mobile phones and non-use of seatbelts.
 Enhanced enforcement operations are also supported with public education campaigns to target the main behaviours related to crashes in NSW.

-The NSW Police Force Traffic and Highway Patrol Command carries out eight statewide operations each year.
-These operations are funded through the Enhanced Enforcement Program and usually coincide with double-demerit point periods.
+The Traffic and Highway Patrol Command carries out statewide operations each year.
+Funded through the Enhanced Enforcement Program, the operations usually coincide with double-demerit point periods.
 They are run during long weekend and holiday periods, as well as annual operations in February and November.
 Statewide operations provide high visibility enforcement, usually on major routes, at times when there are more commuters on NSW roads.